linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/12 Chapter 12.md

 more...

-# 12.1.2 CMBS
+##### 12.1.2 CMBS

 Commercial mortgage backed securities refer to securities that are products of securitizing commercial mortgage loans.
 These loans are made out to commercial real estate properties such as rental apartments, hotels, casinos, etc. that earn rental incomes.
 Hence, the cash flows paid out to the investors do not come from salaries or wages of the borrowers but from the rental revenues.

 In addition, CMBS are not securitized by agencies and hence defaults are not guaranteed.
 Consequently, CMBS suffer credit risk.
-Contrary to RMBS, CMBS investors are guaranteed a certain period of interests, known as the "yield mainte nance" period.
+Contrary to RMBS, CMBS investors are guaranteed a certain period of interests, known as the "yield maintenance" period.
 During this period, borrowers cannot prepay (or subject to a high prepayment penalty which is prohibited by law in RMBS).

-# 12.1.3 ABS
+##### 12.1.3 ABS

 Asset backed securities include everything that is not an RMBS or CMBS.
 They suffer from both prepayment and credit risks.

-# 12.2 Securitization Process
+#### 12.2 Securitization Process

 Figure 12.5 demonstrates how the securitization process looks like.
 In the primary market, individuals borrow money to buy their homes (so these loans are collateralized) from either commercial (BoA) or mortgage-specialized banks (e.g. Norwest).